mlhartme/pommes/README.md

 ### Status

 `pommes st` lists all checkouts in the current directory, together with a status marker similar to `svn st`.

+This command is useful to cleanup your checkouts.
+E.g. you can see where you have uncommitted files: run it on a subtree with many checkouts before you run `rm -rf`

+If a checkout is not in your database, `st` flags it with `?` and prints the command you can run to get it into your database.

 ### Goto